Quick Summary: Mac Dictation Fixes and Alternatives

 3 Better Alternatives to Apple Dictation

-If you've tried the fixes above and Apple Dictation still isn't cutting it — or if you need more than it can offer — here are three alternatives that solve the core problems.
+If you've tried the fixes above and Apple Dictation still isn't cutting it -or if you need more than it can offer -here are three alternatives that solve the core problems.
+(If you'd rather stay at $0, our roundup of free dictation options for Mac covers the genuinely free options and where each one falls short.)

 1. EmberType